 - Reduce your stress.
-As a loved one, you are a key support system for the person suffering from PTSD.
+As a loved one, you are a key support system for the person who has PTSD.
 That’s why it’s important to find healthy stress management methods so you can be a more reliable source of support for your loved one.

 - Prepare for change.
 Many people with PTSD can experience volatility in their emotions, feeling a bit like an emotional seesaw.
 Understand that moods can change quickly, and try to keep calm to reinforce a sense of normalcy in your environment.

 - Listen.
-It may take some time for it to feel safe to talk, but when communication does happen, be patient and supportive.
-Don’t force your loved one to discuss more than they are able to, and be understanding if the conversation tends to repeat itself.
+It may take some time to feel safe to talk, but when communication does happen, be patient and supportive.
+Don’t force your loved ones to discuss more than they can, and be understanding if the conversation tends to repeat itself.
 This is common when victims are processing and working through a traumatic event.

 What To Avoid